Chapter 1:

 Status conditions: Infected (⁋Þ¤§%‽◊$)>

 As expected, this guy was infected by whatever this White Death thing was.
-I changed the setting on the gun, and pulled the trigger.
-A laser beam shot out from the gun, hitting the wolf squarely in the forehead.
+I changed the mode of the gun, and pulled the trigger.
+A laser beam shot out, hitting the wolf squarely in the forehead.
 Almost immediately, it went stiff, its eyes return to their normal blueish gray color, and it even visibly shrunk a bit.

 “Yes!
 It worked!”
 I said as I did a little fist pump.